5 minute read

 Can you bring CBD to Italy?
 Importing process and standards

-Italy has historically maintained a relatively open market for hemp-derived products, permitting CBD products with THC levels up to 0.6%, a threshold higher than many other European countries.
-This leniency has positioned Italy as an attractive destination for businesses and individuals interested in importing CBD products.
-From this it is assumed that you can bring CBD to Italy fairly easily.
-However, recent legislative developments have introduced potential changes that could impact this landscape.
+Italy has historically maintained a relatively open market for hemp-derived products, especially for non-flower parts of the plant.
+Until 2025, CBD products with THC levels up to 0.6% were tolerated in certain contexts, higher than in many other European countries, making Italy an attractive destination for businesses and individuals interested in importing CBD products.
+From this, it was often assumed that you could easily bring CBD to Italy.
+However, since April 2025 Decree-Law 48/2025 has come into force, banning hemp flowers and derivatives (including flower-derived oils and extracts) regardless of THC content, and classifying them under the narcotics law.

 can i bring cannabis to italy